costycnc/costycnc-js-html-open-read-file-potrace/README.md

 				FileReader.readAsText()

-You can find here how interact with potrace library to transform image raster to svg (original potrace code)
+You can find here how interact with potrace library to transform image raster to gcode (modified original potrace code with my alghoritm)

-or image raster to gcode (modified original potrace code with my alghoritm)
+Original potrace alghoritm transform a raster image (pixel map) in a vector svg code

 Original potrace alghorithm you can find here https://www.npmjs.com/package/potrace and here https://potrace.sourceforge.net/

-and here https://kilobtye.github.io/potrace/ oline js variant that i can used in my program
+and here javascript online variant https://kilobtye.github.io/potrace/ that i can used in my program

  remember that this is first think that help me to create https://www.costycnc.it/cm8 image to gcode converter